opus-research/jgit/Documentation/technical/reftable.md

 24 bytes smaller than all other blocks in the file.
 The first block immediately begins after the file header, at offset 24.

-If the first block is a log block (a log only table), its block header begins immediately at offset 24.
+If the first block is a log block (a log-only file), its block header begins immediately at offset 24.

 ### Ref block format